flutter-tizen/plugins/packages/battery/README.md

 ## Supported devices

-This plugin is available on these types of devices:
+This plugin is supported on these types of devices:

-- Galaxy Watch (running Tizen 5.5 or later)
+- Galaxy Watch (running Tizen 4.0 or later)